Step 1: Create a UWP device app

 A developer account on the Microsoft Store is required.
 You'll need the publisher name when you author the app manifest and the device metadata in later steps.
 You can also reserve a name for your app once you've created a store profile.

 When you enter the publisher display name, enter the name under which your apps should be listed in the Microsoft Store.
 You won't be able to change this name until your account verification is complete.
-Pick the name carefully, as customers will see this name when browsing and will come to know your apps by this name.
+Choose the name carefully, as customers will see this name when browsing and will come to know your apps by this name.

 Associate your app with the Microsoft Store